Tianyibian/cse15l-lab-reports/lab_report_2.md

  http://localhost:4000/add-message?s=my%20name%20is%20Tianyi
  http://localhost:4000/add-message?s=want%20to%20sleep
  ```
- - The value line changes , adding one line of my name is Tianyi, and one line of want to sleep. <br />
+ - The value of  line changes , adding two lines of Hello, followed by two lines of my name is Tianyi, and one line of want to sleep. <br />
- - (I made a mistake typing my name for two times, hence the second screenshot has two line updated.) <br />
  - The value url changes with regard to each different input.<br />
  - The value parameter also changes each time.<br />
 # 2. Explore buggy behavior including finding failure inducing input, writing test ,recording symptom and bug fixes. <br />
- - The code blocks of the junit test inducing failture. <br />
+ - The code blocks of the junit test inducing failure. <br />
 ``` java
 public void testReversed() {
     int[] input1 = {2,3,4};